 Today, 19th-century Dublin appears as Georgian as any city in Britain.
-Georgian — the English term for neo-Classical — is named for the English kings of that era.
+"Georgian" — the English term for "Neo-Classical" — is named for the English kings of that era.
 Things were stately, uniform, and symmetrical.
 The streets are a grid plan — with vistas built in.

 The only hint of playfulness comes from the fun colors.
-Locals say that after an English royal died, they were told to paint all the doors black in mourning — this sent the naughty Irish directly to the paint store.
+Locals say that after an English royal died, they were told to paint all the doors black in mourning.
+This sent the naughty Irish directly to the paint store.

-To venture behind the fancy facades, visit Number 29 Lower Fitzwilliam Street.
+To venture behind the fancy facades, visit No. 29 Lower Fitzwilliam Street.
 Admission to this Dublin home from 1790 — now a museum — comes with tours giving an intimate glimpse at the elegance of Georgian life.